appendix. using nat instances

 sudo iptables -t nat -A POSTROUTING -o {interface} -j MASQUERADEParameter Description {interface}

-Replace with the name of the Network Interface for NAT communication.
+Replace with the network interface name used for NAT communication

 - Example:eth0